raphaelcfernandes/movieRecommender/README.md

 npm install

+In order to have the right dataset, you need to execute the file createMongoDB.py inside server_side/scripts/ with the argument 20M for the movielens dataset with ml-latest, or with 100k to run it with ml-latest-small.
+This script will connect to your mongo dataset and will create a collection for you.
+Make sure your mongo service is running :).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.